I retired from my post at

-I have finished a lot of things off recently. , 'How Good a Music Transcriber was Cecil Sharp?' and 'English Folk Song Collectors and the Idea of the Peasant'' (joint work with Arthur Knevett) have both recently been published.
-The new CD is released Fellside Records, has been produced but is not officially released until a few week's time.
-This is an interesting project (an article and a CD ) which will draw attention to American tunes in British dance tune books in the eighteenth and nineteenth centuries. .
-A presentation will be given at at The Whitby Festival, The Hartlepool Festival and at a conference on aspects of ragtime at Huddersfield University in the summer.2017.
-I have recently submitted an essay on 'The Street Ballad Singer in the Nineteenth Century' for a new book edited by Steve Roud and David Atkinson, probably due out next year.
+The new CD I have been working on, Early Scottish Ragtime, (Fellside Records), has been produced and officially released on the 27th July.
+This is an interesting project (an article and a CD ) which will draw attention to American tunes in British popular/traditional dance tune books in the eighteenth and nineteenth centuries.
+Details and extracts from the CD are at http://www.fellside.com/shop/fe-cd/early-scottish-ragtime/ .
+Presentations on the project will be given at the Whitby Festival, the Hartlepool Festival and at a conference on aspects of ragtime at Huddersfield University in the summer.2017.

 2015 was a busy a year.
 I contributed to a symposium at King's College, London (a part of their Music in London 1800-1850 project) in March (which was extremely interesting) and to another at Notre Dame University in June.
 I made a contribution to the English Fiddle Symposium at the end of April at The Sage, Gateshead, I helped organise the Traditional Song Forum meeting in Newcastle on the 9th May, and had a trip to Italy, also in May.
 I did a mini-tour with Dearman, Gammon and Harrison and in August our regular performances at Whitby Folk Week.
 In October I went down to Leeds University to a research seminar and to see old friends and colleagues.